 Judge vacates murder conviction 16 years after killing of Minneapolis high school student

-A man who was convicted of murdering a Minneapolis teenager over 16 years ago is now free after a Hennepin County judge vacated his conviction on Wednesday.
+Barrientos-Quintana was convicted of murdering a Minneapolis teenager over 16 years ago.
+On Wednesday, a Hennepin County judge vacated that conviction.

 According to a release from GNIP, a two-year investigation by the Minnesota Conviction Review Unit (CRU) uncovered missteps by the state as well as Barrientos-Quintana’s defense team.